dotnet/docs/docs/csharp/language-reference/tokens/raw-string.md

 - Whitespace following the opening quote on the same line is ignored.
 - Whitespace only lines following the opening quote are included in the string literal.

-You may need to create a raw string literal that has three or consecutive double-quote characters.
+You may need to create a raw string literal that has three or more consecutive double-quote characters.
 Raw string literals can start and end with a sequence of at least three double-quote characters.
-When you string literal contains three consecutive double-quotes, you start and end the raw string literal with four double quote characters:
+When your string literal contains three consecutive double-quotes, you start and end the raw string literal with four double quote characters:

 :::code language="csharp" source="./snippets/raw-string-literal.cs" id="MoarQuotes":::